Brother 2340CV Cover Stitch Machine

 Is the Brother 2340CV Worth It in 2026?

-The machine also saves time once threading and tension adjustments become familiar.
-Early projects often move slowly.
-That’s normal.
-After several months, workflow tends to stabilize, and hemming becomes dramatically faster than twin-needle alternatives.
+The machine also saves real time once threading and tension become familiar.
+Early projects move slowly — that’s just how it goes.
+After a few months, the workflow tends to settle, and hemming speed increases substantially compared to working with twin needles on a standard machine.

-Not every sewist needs a coverstitch machine.
-Quilters probably won’t touch one often.
-Woven garment specialists may rarely use it.
-But for knit-heavy sewing rooms filled with athletic wear, T-shirts, lounge sets, and stretch fabrics, the Brother 2340CV fills a gap that regular sewing machines rarely handle gracefully.
+Not every sewist needs this.
+Quilters probably won’t touch it.
+Woven garment specialists might rarely reach for it.
+But for anyone whose sewing room fills up with athletic wear, T-shirts, lounge sets, and stretch fabrics, it fills a gap that a regular sewing machine handles awkwardly at best.

 | Stitch applications | 57 built-in |